Bob Berkowitz has been a major force in American media and media training for more than thirty five years.

 He covered Pope John Paul II in the U.S, Mexico, Argentina and the Vatican, and has appeared numerous times as a commentator on CNN, Fox News Channel and MSNBC.

 Bob’s career started in Denver and San Francisco as a radio talk show host.
 He turned to journalism as a national news editor for Associated Press Radio in Washington, and soon became their chief Senate and political reporter, covering the 1976 Carter presidential campaign as well as the accident at the Three Mile Island nuclear facility.

 Mr. Berkowitz has extensive experience in media and presentation training.
-He has assisted Fortune Five Hundred executives, a Prime Minister, candidates for Parliament, one of the most powerful members of the U.S. Senate, the senior partners of one of the biggest law firms in the world, and numerous authors.
+He has assisted Fortune Five Hundred executives, candidates for Parliament, one of the most powerful members of the United States Senate, two Prime Ministers, the senior partners of one of the biggest law firms in the world, international entrepreneurs, and numerous authors.

 He is a Principal with The Dilenschneider Group, a New York based strategic communications firm.